MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

 1. Copy and paste the following code block in the script window.

    > [!NOTE]
-   > To work with the latest schema, instead of the code block above, you could use samples/CreateFunctions.usql in the MAG dataset.
+   > To work with the latest MAG dataset schema, instead of the code block below, you could use code in samples/CreateFunctions.usql in the MAG dataset.

    ```U-SQL
    DROP FUNCTION IF EXISTS Affiliations;